dobemad/MPK249/README.md

 ## Running the source code in your own python environment
+If you prefer running the GUI source code in your python environment, instead of using the executables above.

 ### Pre-requisites:

-If you prefer running the source code in your python environment, Intall python.
+Install python.
 Note for OSX users: install python via brew, as it contains a working version of the customtkinter library

 Then install these dependencies: